wdawson/okta.github.io/_source/_posts/2017-04-26-bootiful-development-with-spring-boot-and-angular.md

 Re-build your application and navigate to http://localhost:8080/good-beers.
 You should see the list of good beers in your browser.

-{% img blog/angular-spring-boot/good-beers-json.png alt:"Good Beers JSON" width:"800" %}
+{% img blog/angular-spring-boot/good-beers-json.png alt:"Good Beers JSON" width:"800" %}{: .center-image }

 You should also see this same result in your terminal window when using HTTPie.